Guest contributor Rogelio Rodríguez shares his thoughts on Star Wars and the “conclusion” of the saga, The Rise of Skywalker.

-Then we are shown a robot that tortures Leia for information, only to see her later waking up as from a restful nap (I didn’t notice this detail until recently, when I watched the movie again with my daughter).
+Then we are shown a robot that tortures Leia for information, only to see her later waking up as if from a restful nap (I didn’t notice this detail until recently when I watched the movie again with my daughter).
 Did Lucas forget what she’d just been through?

 And the dialogue… well, the dialogue is terrible.
-It makes you pity the cast that had to deliver those lines, specially poor Alec Guinness (Obi Wan).
+It makes you pity the cast that had to deliver those lines, especially poor Alec Guinness (Obi-Wan).

 Etc., etc., etc.

 Some things get better with the next two movies, The Empire Strikes Back and Return of the Jedi (1983).
 The dialogue, for instance, is no longer written by Lucas alone (help arrived with screenwriters Leigh Brackett and Lawrence Kasdan).
 But there are still many issues.
 For example, Luke and Leia kiss in Episode V (she wants to make Han jealous), but in the next chapter, it is revealed that they are brother and sister.
 Yuck.